Topics, D

 Detailed Balance

-* Use: It implies that the state is stationary, dPr/dt = 0, from the master equation, but is not necessary; Related to reversibility.
+* Use: It implies that the state is stationary, dPr/dt = 0, from the master equation, but is not a necessary condition; Related to reversibility.

-Detectors in Quantum Theory > s.a. experimental particle physics; particle effects; quantum field theory effects in curved spacetime.
+Detectors in Quantum Theory > s.a. experimental particle physics; particle effects.

 Diagram